April 23, 2022 – 2025

 April 11, 2024

 Historian, author, and filmmaker Malinda Maynor Lowery discusses “The Lumbees’ Long Fight to Reimagine Democracy.”
 Lowery is Cahoon Family Professor of American History at Emory University.
 Her books include The Lumbee Indians: An American Struggle.
-Free program.
+Free program in partnership with UNCG Department of History and Guilford Native American Association.

 Reconstruction History Reconsidered